Q100370: Defining render passes using the RenderOutputDefine node

 Help > Example Projects > Katana 205 - Other Technical Examples > Secondary Images (AOVs)

 3Delight uses a SuperTool to set up AOVs called DlSettings.
 This SuperTool holds 3Delight's render settings and image layers inside one node, making it unique when compared to the other renderer OutputChannelDefine nodes.

 For more information on 3Delight's DlSettings SuperTool, please find their documentation below:

 3Delight DlSettings Super Tool

-RenderMan provide documentation on how to set up their PrmanOutputChannelDefine node options and AOV & LPE expressions at the following links:
+RenderMan provides documentation on how to set up the PrmanOutputChannelDefine node options and AOV & LPE expressions at the following links:

 Arnold offer documentation on their ArnoldOutputChannelDefine node at the following link: